 Not only should your GBP listing be claimed, verified, and accurate, but it should also be optimized for conversion.

-We spoke previously about website conversions, but GBP listings can also be a significant source of leads.
+I spoke previously about website conversions, but GBP listings can also be a significant source of leads.
 Optimizing your listing with company photos, Google posts, and Q&A content is the best way to increase conversions.

 Furthermore, you want to include the Call Now button so mobile users can click straight from their mobile devices and connect with you through a call.